 Creates a mount target for a file system.
-You can then mount the file system on EC2 instances via the mount target.
+You can then mount the file system on EC2 instances by using the mount target.

 You can create one mount target in each Availability Zone in your VPC.
 All EC2 instances in a VPC within a given Availability Zone share a single mount target for a given file system.
 If you have multiple subnets in an Availability Zone, you create a mount target in one of the subnets.
 EC2 instances do not need to be in the same subnet as the mount target in order to access their file system.
 For more information, see Amazon EFS: How it Works

 In the request, you also specify a file system ID for which you are creating the mount target and the file system's lifecycle state must be

 In the request, you also provide a subnet ID, which determines the following: